srbhr/Resume-Matcher/webapp/README.md

 3. Follow the [README](../README.md) instructions set out in the root of the repository to setup the Python environment and run the Python scripts.
 4. navigate to the `webapp` directory (e.g. `cd webapp`)
 5. run `npm install` to install the frontend client app dependencies
-6. run `npm run dev` to start the web app (i.e. this script will start the frontend client and backend FastAPI servers concurrently within one terminal process inside `webapp` directory`)
+6. For Linux / WSL users: run `npm run dev` to start the web app (i.e. this script will start the frontend client and backend FastAPI servers concurrently within one terminal process inside `webapp` directory`)
+7. For Windows (non-WSL) users: run `npm run dev-win` to start the web app (i.e. this script will start the frontend client and backend FastAPI servers concurrently within one terminal process inside `webapp` directory`)
-7. once both servers are ready, open [http://localhost:3000](http://localhost:3000) on your browser to view and interact with the app.
+8. once both servers are ready, open [http://localhost:3000](http://localhost:3000) on your browser to view and interact with the app.

 ### Extra Setup Hints

 - 💡 You may also decide to run the frontend and backend servers in separate terminal processes independently of one another.
 To run the frontend server in isolation, run `npm run next-dev`.
-To run the backend FastAPI server in isolation, run `npm run fastapi-dev`.
+To run the backend FastAPI server in isolation, run `npm run fastapi-dev` (For Linux / WSL) or `npm run fastapi-dev-win` (For Windows non-WSL).

 ## Debugging